Premiere ATV Destination Gives New Life to Land & Local Economy

 The Snyder & Associates team collaborated with the Iowa Department of Natural Resources (DNR), Iowa Department of Transportation (DOT), the City of Fort Dodge, Webster County Improvements Corporation, and Webster County Conservation to design and construct this one-of-kind park.
 Our team was also instrumental in developing the design for bringing electrical, a water main, and a force main sanitary sewer service to the park.

-On June 8, 2016, representatives from the Gypsum City Off-Highway Vehicle Park accepted an Annual Achievement Award in recognition of their outstanding use of Recreational Trails Program (RTP) funds.
+Representatives from the Gypsum City Off-Highway Vehicle Park accepted an Annual Achievement Award in recognition of their outstanding use of Recreational Trails Program (RTP) funds.
 Hosted by the Coalition for Recreation Trails, the ceremony was held in Washington, D.C. during Great Outdoors Week.
 At a cost of over $5.5 million, RTF funds were one of more than 27 grants that made the park possible without utilizing tax dollars.

 As the park continues to grow and evolve, the Snyder & Associates team has remained active to help the organization create a roadmap for future development.
 This has included the compilation of a master plan that provides guidance for the development of future facilities, improvements to existing facilities, and how to maximize future funding and investment opportunities over the next twenty years.

 Among the tools used to compile the master plan was an online public input survey that collected feedback from the public, as well as park users.
 Additionally, the team met with key stakeholders, business owners, and park staff to better understand potential expansion opportunities and service needs.
 From here, the team developed goals and the necessary components and implementation steps required to meet those goals.